Bodil Neergaard: Cultural interests

 A strong supporter of the arts, Bodil Neergaard invited many cultural personalities to Fuglsang.
-Carl Nielsen in particular was a frequent visitor.
+Carl Nielsen in particular was a close friend and frequent visitor.
 Nielsen's String Quartet No. 4 in F major was first performed privately at Fuglsang in August 1906.
 Or Nielsen would play for the guests on the piano his newly composed opera Maskarade even before it was put on stage.
 Nielsen wrote various works in Fuglsang.
 He composed At the Bier of a Young Artist for Bodil’s brother, the painter Oluf Hartmann's funeral in 1910.

-Edvard Grieg was also a popular guest and among those who played the grand piano in the music room and his wife Nina regularly played herself and sang.
-Beyond the many members of Bodil’s own Hartmann musical family, and in particular Johan Peter Emilius Hartmann and Emil Hartmann, other musicians who regularly visited Fuglsang included August Winding, Asger Hamerik, C. F. E. Horneman, Johan Svendsen, Franz Neruda and Julius Röntgen (together with his musical wife and children), as well as Emil Telmányi.
-Julius Röntgen liked also to bring along musicians often from the Netherlands such as Peter van Anrooy, Gerard Van Brucken Fock, Johannes Messchaert, and others.
-Many other leading Scandinavian musicians of the day would participate.
-And also composers of the younger generation such as Niels Rudolph Gade, Ebbe Hamerik and foremost Niels Viggo Bentzon took part in the daily musical soirées.
-Bodil Neergaard was herself a fine soprano, who had been educated in Paris as a professional singer by Désirée Artot de Padilla and was a regular participant in the concerts held every evening in the Summer months in the music room.
-Désirée Artot, and her daughter Lola Artot were also guests.
+Edvard Grieg was also a popular guest and friend and among those who played the grand piano in the music room and his wife Nina regularly played herself and sang.

+Beyond the members of Bodil’s own Hartmann musical family - above all Johan Peter Emilius Hartmann and Emil Hartmann -, other musicians who regularly visited Fuglsang included August Winding, Asger Hamerik and his wife Margaret Hamerik, C. F. E. Horneman, Johan Svendsen, Franz Neruda, Angul Hammerich and his wife Golla Hammerich, and also Emil Telmányi, Johanne Stockmarr, Fridtjof Backer-Groendahl and a long list of other leading Scandinavian musicians of the day.

+The soul of the musical life in Fuglsang over many decades was however Julius Röntgen, who came every year for long periods together with his six musical sons as well as his wife Amanda Maier (and after her decease his second wife, Abrahamina des Amorie van der Hoeven, a pianist).
+Julius Röntgen had an immense repertoire and followed with curiosity any novelty in the musical world.
+He participated both as pianist and violist and liked occasionally to bring along musicians, often from the Netherlands, such as Peter van Anrooy, Gerard Van Brucken Fock, or Johannes Messchaert or the Austrian Oskar Posa.

+And in later years, also composers of the younger generation in the family, in particular Niels Rudolph Gade, Ebbe Hamerik and foremost Niels Viggo Bentzon took part in the daily musical soirées.

+Bodil Neergaard was herself a fine soprano, who had been educated in Paris as a professional singer by Désirée Artôt de Padilla and was a regular participant in the concerts held every evening in the summer months in the music room.
+Désirée Artôt, and her daughter Lola Artôt were also guests.